agency-quill/agency/documentation/README.md

 [agency-web-basics.md](https://github.com/agency-quill/agency-project-files/tree/master/documentation/agency-web-basics.md)

 ## CSS Classes Glossary
-This glossary is a list of CSS classes available in the `agency5.css`style sheet and their usage.
+This glossary is a list of CSS classes available in the `agency5.css` style sheet and their usage.

 [css-classes-glossary.md](https://github.com/agency-quill/agency-project-files/tree/master/documentation/css-classes-glossary.md)

 ## File Archiving/Restoring
 We have a limited amount of server space for our files so we need to periodically archive them.
-This document explains how we do that.
-More importantly, it explains how to get files restored back to the pages drive.
+This document explains how we do that and more importantly, it explains how to get files restored back to the pages drive.

 [file-archiving-restoring.md](https://github.com/agency-quill/agency-project-files/tree/master/documentation/file-archiving-restoring.md)